aplteam/MarkAPL/MarkAPL.md

   You still get a `<p>` tag around something that actually belongs to the list item but only **after** the initial text.
 This is called a sub-paragraph.
 See [Lists](#) for details.

 * According to the Markdown specification a list following a paragraph must be separated from the paragraph by a blank line.
-The reason for this rule is probably that in very rare circumstances one might start a list accidentally.
+The reason for this rule is probably that in  rare circumstances one might start a list accidentally.

   Experience has shown however that users are way more likely to wonder why a list they intended to start straight after the end of a paragraph doesn't.
 For that reason **_MarkAPL_** does **not** require a blank line between the end of a paragraph and the first list item of a list.